 Required Textbooks: There are no required textbooks for this course.
 It is recommended, but not required, to purchase the Maslach Burnout Inventory (MBI) for Educators.
 All course content is linked directly within the course.

-Shannon Perez: Shannon Perez, M.B.A., MHSE, with studies in Health Behavior from the University of Florida.
+Instructor: Shannon Perez, M.B.A., MHSE, with studies in Health Behavior from the University of Florida.
 As the former VP of Clinical Research for a health service management company, Shannon has been privileged to work with many of the leading health related organizations throughout the U.S. including the Centers for Disease Control, WebMD, MDLinx and others.

 A: There are multiple indicators and behaviors that suggest a healthcare worker is experiencing burnout, but some of the most common include feeling a sense of failure and self-doubt, experiencing detachment from work and personal relationships, a loss of motivation, becoming increasingly cynical and negative and feeling overall dissatisfaction with the profession and going to work.